SAP-samples/abap-platform-rap-workshops/managed_extensibility/exercises/ex2/README.md

 ![ABAP Artifact Genertion List](images/1080.png)

-9. Let us shortly investigate the service consumption model.
+9. Let us briefly investigate the service consumption model.

    For each operation (**Read List**, **Read**, **Create**, **Update** and **Delete**) some sample code has been created that you can use when you want to call the OData Service with one of these operations.
 Since we want to retrieve a list of Product-IDs, we will select the operation **Read List** and click on the button **Copy to Clipboard**.
 We will use this code in the following step where we create a console application to test the call to the remote OData service.